Prometheus and OpenTelemetry Collector Integration [Full Guide with Code]

 OpenTelemetry is an open source and vendor-neutral API for distributed tracing (including logs and errors) and OpenTelemetry metrics.
 With OpenTelemetry, you can instrument your application once and then add or change OpenTelemetry-compatible backends without changing the instrumentation.

-When collecting metrics from Prometheus, OpenTelemetry Collector acts as a Prometheus server itself, scraping metrics from one or more Prometheus exporters, and then processing and exporting the collected metrics to configured destinations, for example, Uptrace APMopen in new window.
+The OpenTelemetry Collector can pull metrics from Prometheus endpoints using the Prometheus receiver.
+In this scenario, the Collector functions as a Prometheus server, scraping metrics from Prometheus exporters and then processing and exporting the collected metrics to configured destinations, for example, Uptrace APM.

 receivers: